-- (1) All applicants for licenses and persons seeking approval of variation games of blackjack, poker, craps, roulette, blackjack-poker combination games and table games with electronic betting terminals, except support licenses, shall pay the costs of investigations into their backgrounds, suitability, and qualifications for licensure.
-Eff 04/01/2007 - (a) The cost of such investigations shall be at the rate of \$65.00 per hour for each hour spent by investigators of the Division, the Colorado Bureau of Investigation, or the Department of Revenue investigating the applicants until the conclusion of the investigation. - (b) All such applicants shall also pay the Division for the following actual costs incurred in conducting the background investigations: transportation; lodging; meals, and other expenses associated with traveling; significant office expense; document reproduction costs, preparation time; time necessary for administration of the investigation (including additional staffing on a temporary basis); and other similar expenses incurred until the conclusion of the investigation.
-Eff 04/01/2007 - (c) An investigation concludes upon the issuance by the Commission of an initial order concerning the issuance or denial of the license, upon the issuance by either the Commission or the Division of an order approving the withdrawal of the application, or upon the issuance by the Division of an order of denial of the license which is not appealed to the Commission. - (2) Before any such investigations are conducted, each applicant shall pay a deposit by check made out to the Colorado Division of Gaming to the gaming fund as follows: - (a) For each Type 1 original applicant, the deposit shall be \$5,000.00.
+- (1) All applicants for licenses, except support licenses, shall pay the costs of investigations into their backgrounds, suitability, and qualifications for licensure. - (a) The cost of such investigations shall be at the rate of \$63.00 per hour for each hour spent by

+- investigators of the Division, the Colorado Bureau of Investigation, or the Department of Revenue investigating the applicants until the conclusion of the investigation. - (b) All such applicants shall also pay the Division for the following actual costs incurred in conducting the background investigations: transportation; lodging; meals, and other expenses associated with traveling; significant office expense document reproduction costs preparation time, time necessary for administration of the investigation (including additional staffing on a temporary basis), and other similar expenses incurred until the conclusion of the investigation. - (c) An investigation concludes upon the issuance by the Commission of an initial order concerning the issuance or denial of the license, upon the issuance by either the Commission or the Division of an order approving the withdrawal of the application, or upon the issuance by the Division of an order of denial of the license which is not appealed to the Commission. - (2) Before any such investigations are conducted, each applicant shall pay a deposit by check made out to the Colorado Division of Gaming to the gaming fund as follows: - (a) For each Type 1 original applicant, the deposit shall be \$5,000.00.
 For purposes of the deposit requirement, a Type 1 Applicant consists of either a single person, or an organization where the total number of all officers, directors, general partners, and 5% or more stockholders or equity owners totals 6 or less.
 In addition, all the aforementioned persons must reside in Colorado. - (b) For each Type 2 original applicant, the deposit shall be \$10,000.00.
-Type 2 Applicants consist of all applicants other than Type 1 Applicants. - (c) For each person who applies for a key employee license, and who is not an officer, director,

-- general partner or 5% equity owner of an applicant, the deposit shall be \$1,000.00. - (d) For each officer, director, general partner or 5% equity owner of an applicant who applies for suitability separate from the original application or a change of ownership application, the deposit shall be \$1,000.00. - (e) For each change of ownership application involving more than an aggregate 5% effective ownership change, the deposit shall be \$2,500.00.
+Type 2 Applicants consist of all applicants other than Type 1 Applicants. - (c) For each person who applies for a key employee license, and who is not an officer, director, general partner or 5% equity owner of an applicant, the deposit shall be \$1,000.00. - (d) For each officer, director, general partner or 5% equity owner of an applicant who applies for suitability separate from the original application or a change of ownership application, the deposit shall be \$1,000.00. - (e) For each change of ownership application involving more than an aggregate 5% effective ownership change, the deposit shall be \$2,500.00.
 (47.1-305 amended perm.
 10/30/99) - (3) As expenses are incurred, the Division shall draw upon the respective deposits in the gaming fund.